-- Noise Monitoring Location: Located along the northern façade of the Brain Injury Unit (facing the construction site) situated within a small garden bed. - Vibration Monitor Location 1: Located along the northern façade of the Brain Injury Unit (facing the construction site) situated within a small garden bed with the geophone of the monitoring station positioned in the ground against the façade.
+- Noise Monitoring Location: Located along the northern façade of the Brain Injury Unit (facing the construction site) situated within a small garden bed. - Vibration Monitor Location 1: Located along the northern façade of the Brain Injury Unit (facing the construction site) with the geophone mounted directly to the façade of the building structure.